rick516/OpenHandsDiscordAdapter/memory-bank/progress.md

 - ❌ Diagnostic commands for troubleshooting

 ## Current Status
 The system is functional with both traditional prefix commands and modern slash commands implemented.
 Users can create tasks, check task status, and have conversations with OpenHands through Discord.
 Documentation is available in both English and Japanese.
 The core architecture is solid and follows good design principles.
 A comprehensive design review has identified several areas for improvement, and a unit testing strategy has been developed to ensure code quality.
+All mypy type annotation issues have been fixed, improving code quality and maintainability.

 ## Known Issues
 1. Long-running tasks may timeout without proper feedback